YuLab-SMU/yulab-smu.github.io/content/contribution-tree-data.md

 </td>
 <td style="border:none;">

-Visualisation of phylogenetic trees is usually in the form of images, and the corresponding trees and data cannot be reused, which hampers the integration of phylogenetic knowledge and comparative analysis.
-Studies have shown that about 60% of the published phylogenetic data is permanently lost.
-To solve this problem, we designed the *ggtree* object, which encompasses the phylogenetic tree, data, and visualization directives.
-It can be rendered into an image, while the phylogenetic tree and related data can be extracted from it.
-In addition, similar to the "format painter", the visualization directives can be used for visualizing other tree objects.
-This work was published in [*iMeta 2022*](https://onlinelibrary.wiley.com/doi/abs/10.1002/imt2.56), supporting data reusability and research replicability while promoting the integration and comparative analysis of phylogenetic data in the field.
+Visualisation of phylogenetic trees typically manifests as static images, leading to a lack of reusability of both the trees and associated data, thus impeding the integration of phylogenetic knowledge and comparative analysis.
+Research indicates that approximately 60% of published phylogenetic data is lost permanently.
+To tackle this issue, we devised the *ggtree* object, which encapsulates the phylogenetic tree, data, and visualization directives.
+This object can be rendered into an image, from which the phylogenetic tree and related data can be extracted.
+Furthermore, akin to the "format painter" tool, the visualization directives are transferable for visualizing other tree objects.
+Our efforts,  published in [*iMeta*](https://onlinelibrary.wiley.com/doi/abs/10.1002/imt2.56) in 2022, promote data reusability and research replicability, while facilitating the integration and comparative analysis of phylogenetic data within the field.

 </td>
 </tr>